 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses.
-The areas involving a higher degree of judgement or complexity are in the determination of:
+The areas involving a higher degree of judgement or complexity are in:

-- 1. Research related costs from which Grant income is determined (note 5 & 9); - 2.
-Share option expense whereby a level of judgement is required to determine the parameters of the Black-Scholes pricing model (note 21): - 3.
-Share appreciation rights being equity settled share option scheme (note 22); - 4.
-The provision for doubtful debts in determining the level of receivables to provide (note 12).
+- 1. Determining the classification of research related costs (note 9); - 2.
+Determining the parameters of the Black-Scholes pricing model (note 21); - 3.
+Determining deferred tax asset recognition (note 7); - 4.
+Determination of share appreciation rights (SARs) being an equity settled share option scheme (note 22); - 5.
+Determining the provision for doubtful debts required in relation to the level of receivables (note 12).